PatrickSkovgaard/TryHackMe-CTFs/Overpass.md

 Aha.
 So this alleged *Military Grade Encryption* is probably not what it sounds like.

-Based on the *Romans used it* part, my guess would be that they have used the *Caesar Cipher* as their encryption for the passwords.

 <br>

 Anyway, let's scan the website with gobuster and see if there are other pages of interest:

 ``gobuster dir -u http://10.10.192.255 -w /usr/share/wordlists/dirb/common.txt``

 This reveals that there are a couple more pages, which we didn't know about.